Beta-deformation in Twistor-String Theory: Acknowledgments

 \section{Acknowledgments}

 This work was supported in part by ICTP-SAIFR FAPESP grant 2019/21281-4 and by FAPESP grant 2022/00940-2.
 I would like to thank Andrei Mikhailov for many enlightened discussions and for proposing ideas for this work.
-I also want to thank Horațiu Năstase and Marcelo Barbosa for usefull discussions, and S. Noja for the help in the cohomological computation on projective space.
+I also want to thank Horațiu Năstase, Marcelo Barbosa, Tim Meier, Veronica Pasquarella for usefull discussions, and S. Noja for the help with the cohomological computation on projective space.
 Finally, I want to thank Thiago Fleury for the comments on this draft.